-You hear advice all the time when you you’re looking for a roofing contractor in Arizona that you should never hire an unlicensed contractor to do your work.
+You hear advice all the time when you’re looking for a roofing contractor in Arizona that you should never hire unlicensed roofing contractors to do your work.

-With a licensed roofing contractor, if you have a dispute, you can call the company’s licensing agency for help in mediating between yourself and the roofing company.
+If you have a dispute with a licensed contractor, you can call the company’s licensing agency for help in mediation.
 They also may be able to help recover any monetary losses you might have incurred.

 But, if you have an issue with an unlicensed contractor that they refuse to resolve, you’ll have to make a decision about filing a civil lawsuit.
 That isn’t something that you’re likely to have much success with.